Package Hub

 , to evolve in their own direction.
 Notice the Pipelines are not templates, rather the GenericCleanup

-Pipeline can be edited by adding a new Gem, eg Repartition:
+Pipeline can be edited by adding a new Gem, like Repartition: